High-Performing Teams Need Psychological Safety: Here’s How You Can Create It on Your Startup Team

 Psychological safety empowers employees to take risks and speak their minds.

-Researcher Barbara Fredrickson from the University of North Carolina found that positive emotions such as trust, curiosity, and confidence expand our minds.
-We become open-minded, resilient, motivated, and persistent when we feel the presence of psychological safety (Harvard Business Review).
+Researcher Barbara Fredrickson from the University of North Carolina found that positive emotions like trust, curiosity, and confidence expand our minds.
+In a psychologically safe environment, we become open-minded, resilient, motivated, and persistent, significantly enhancing our problem-solving and divergent thinking abilities (Harvard Business Review).

 Also, our problem-solving capabilities and divergent thinking skyrocket under a properly psychologically safe environment.
 Both of which are essential to creative thinking.